From a computational complexity stance, intractable problems are problems for which there exist no efficient algorithms to solve them.

 This algorithm, however, does not provide an efficient solution and is, therefore, not feasible for computation with anything more than the smallest input.

 The reason there is no efficient algorithms for these problems is that these problems are all in a category which I like to refer to as “slightly less than random.”
 They are so close to random, in fact, that they do not as yet allow for any meaningful algorithm other than that of brute-force.

 If any problem were truly random, there would not be even the possibility of any such algorithm.

 EXAMPLE #1: Factoring a number into primes.

 It is the security provided by the lack of any efficient algorithm to solve this problem that allows RSA and public key encryption to be so widely accepted and successful.

 EXAMPLE #2: SAT, the satisfiability problem to test whether a given Boolean

 formula is satisfiable.

-sets of input must be tried systematically (brute-force) until a satisfying case
+All sets of input must be tried systematically (brute-force) until a satisfying case is discovered.

-partition: Can you partition n integers into two
+EXAMPLE #3: Integer partition: Can you partition n integers into two subsets such

 that the sums of the subsets are equal?